 The male Von Hohnel’s Chameleon has to be the prettiest looking Chameleon we have owned.
 Both sexes have a small blunt horn shape lump on the snout, this is larger on males.
 Large spikes are present on the throat, smaller spikes run along the back to the base of the tail.
 The colour varies from shades of dull green, green-brown, light to dark grey or yellow.
 Females tend to stay a green-brown colour, males have patterning like moss on a tree trunk, very blotchy with lots of colour.
 Dark vertical bands are present with two pale stripes running along the body.

 Reaching a maximum size of 16-17cm (6.5 inch), averaging out at 10-14cm (4-5.5 inches), this is a small species.
 They live together in the wild and are not territorial, therefore a small group housed together will be fine.
-Females give birth to a litter size between 7-18, the young are tiny, measuring 3-4cm (1.5 inch).
+Females give birth to a litter size of between 7-18, the young are tiny, measuring 3-4cm (1.5 inch).

 They can be found in Nairobi, Aberdare Mountains, Mountain Kenya and other parts of Africa.
 Living in a high savannah grassland within bushes, shrubs, small trees, reed beds and tall grasses.